-The SC300 has a black back with a stand, silver edging, and an LCD display with an orange backlight.
+The SC300i has a black back with a stand, black edging (as opposed to the silver of the SC300), and an LCD display with an orange backlight.
 It has excellent accuracy and a relatively high average customer rating.

-The SC300 Launch Monitor uses the latest in Doppler radar technology, along with calibrating atmospheric pressure sensors.
+The SC300i Launch Monitor uses the latest in Doppler radar technology, along with calibrating atmospheric pressure sensors.
 Key parameters measured include:

 - swing speed